11 THINGS I LEARNED SPENDING A YEAR IN BERLIN’S PARKS | part 6

 Berlin’s history is written into the fabric of its parks and public spaces.
 You see it through its monuments, design, and even the ground itself.
 You can see traces of the passage of time, both geological and man-made.

-Not all the historical memories are obvious.
+Not all historical memories are obvious.

 Some events are marked by plaques and photos.
 Yet most of the historical memories are only partial, and many significant events have left few visible marks.

-I often find myself consulting Wikipedia or other other sources after visiting the parks in order to get a better understanding of what I am seeing.
+I often find myself consulting Wikipedia or other sources after visiting the parks in order to get a better understanding of what I am seeing.

 Berliners are passionate about their city and its history.
 It is a city very rich in history so that is not surprising.
 And it’s comforting to share a set of collective memories.
 Here are a few that I gathered early in my stay.

 The rubble from the Second World War is strewn across Berlin.
 But you may not see it.
 It exists in the form of “Trümmerberge,” or rubble mountains.
 During the war, the Western Allies dropped more than 65,000 tons of explosives on Berlin.
 By 1945, half of all houses were damaged and 80,000 people were made homeless.

 The bricks from these fallen buildings went to eight locations around Berlin, the most famous being a hill in Grunewald Forest, called Teufelsberg or Devil’s Mountain.
 Being quite high, the US National Security Agency later set up a “spy” station at the top, where they listened in on the Soviet and East German military.

 When you walk up the ‘berg’ or ‘mountain’ as it is translated, you can still see pieces of brick in the ground revealing that this hill is built upon the rubble.
 The pieces of brick protrude from the pathways, even inside the forest.